 For executive roadmap meetings, you could have an agenda set around a workspace filtered to an initiative or value-based tag.
 This way, you can see the work that’s already planned and accomplished around a core value, and where you might want to focus moving forward.

 One of my colleagues does this very clever thing where she uses tags to track her work goals.
 She tags her work with categorized goals (e.g., #branding, #trials, etc.).
 Over time, she can track her progress and get data that reveals information around projects associated with each goal—and see what she needs to do throughout the year to get there.

-There are so many different ways use tags and benefit from them—we’re learning all the time!
+There are so many different ways to use tags and benefit from them—we’re learning all the time!
 You might take some of these suggestions and find a bright new way that works for you or your team that no one’s even thought of before.
-(If so, do share, we’re always looking for fresh ideas.)
 For more details, read this Tag help article.
 Happy tagging!